NCAS-CMS/canari/docs/archer2-os-upgrade.md

 Following the ARCHER2 OS Upgrade in June 2023 make the changes below before restarting suites.

+**Note:** Before making these changes please ensure any previous changes to the suite have been committed to the repository.

 1. Copy in an updated `make_iodef_xml.py` python script from  `/home/ros/roses/u-cn134/app/xml/bin/make_iodef_xml.py` to your suite

 2. In panel *postproc->NEMO->Restart Files*